asfaslkdjalks/web3-revolutionized-gif-maker-with-sound/README.md

 # web<sub>3</sub> revolutionized gif<sub>(mp4)</sub> maker<sub>(with sound)</sub>

-## Process to Combine Content from Pinterest with YouTube Audio

 1. **Supply a Pinterest Link**:
    Provide the link to the Pinterest content you want to use.
 2. **Supply a YouTube Link for Audio**:
    Provide the link to the YouTube video for the audio part.
 3. **Set Timestamps for the YouTube Video/Audio**:
    Specify the start and end timestamps for the YouTube audio you want to use.
 4. **Download the Combined Content**:
    Click submit and wait for the content to download.